kayeofswords/soulsinnerstatues/chapter-4.md

 When I do full moon rituals with my mother, who is Wiccan, we do something slightly different — in her initiatory tradition, sacred space is set up through marking out a circle and visualizing a separation between the ritual space and the exterior world in the form of a sphere.
 Then, the elements are honored, and finally, the lunar deities are honored.
 She is a devotee of Hekate, who is associated with the moon and the sublunary world, so Hekate is a part of that ritual.

+Note that the line breaks may lead one to believe this is poetry.
+While I did approach the ritual liturgy in a poetic style, it is usually not quite poetry.
+I find that adding line breaks also helps for reading during ritual, at least until I've memorized something.

 ### New Moon

 #### Opening: Ground and Center